patriciobrvi/InfraSec-notes/README.md

 # InfraSec-notes

-Linux, Tomcat and Cybersecurity notes, docs and cheetsheats
+The Idea is to get here my Linux, Tomcat and Cybersecurity notes, docs and cheetsheats.
+I'll be including courses, notes, diagrams and checklists to share publicly.